Friends remember Black Lives Matter activist Toyin Salau

 Tallahassee Police confirmed Oluwatoyin “Toyin” Salau, 19, of Tallahassee, was one of the victims of a double homicide on Saturday night.

 Salau was last seen on June 6.
-She was reported missing by TPD on June 9.
+The Tallahassee Police Department reported her missing on June 9.

 Friends say Salau always had a passion for social justice and the Black Lives Movement.
 She was interviewed by WCTV on May 29 at one of the local demonstrations against police brutality.

-Long time friend Chynna Carney says she knew Salau for several years.
+Long-time friend Chynna Carney says she knew Salau for several years.
 She says the two shared a strong bond, sharing a tough past of sexual and physical abuse.

 Salau detailed a sexual assault in a series of tweets on June 6, the last day she was seen.